 This left her with self-loathing and an immense distrust of people.
 Even when they showed her affection.
 As it reminded her of the emotionally manipulative father.
 Resulting her in distancing herself from them.

 People who have experienced complex trauma find it difficult to break from the coping methods.
 They continue with the survival mechanisms long after the threat has dissipated.
 This is because they are no longer able to trust their surroundings.
-This is especially true for those that have not sought any professional help.
-Or, if they have their trauma still unresolved.
+This is especially true for those that have not sought any professional help to improve their mental health condition.

 These coping mechanisms develop into what has come to be known as secondary elaborations of untreated complex trauma.
 The coping mechanisms are placed first as a mean of soothing oneself.
 However, if they are unchecked and unmonitored, it is very easy for a victim to develop unhealthy coping mechanisms or overindulge in them.
 This may lead to addictions, self-harm or suicidal thoughts.

 There are many other symptoms and behavioural modifications that take place in an individual after trauma.
 This is usually because the time at which the trauma is experienced is an important one in the growth and development of the person.

 It is during the formative years as a child or a particularly vulnerable time in adulthood.
 This leads to the adaptation of certain characteristics that may seem as if they are a part of the individual’s identity.
 Some of these symptoms are: